eprochasson/socialite/README.md

 # Socialite
-## A social-network app made with Meteor
+## A simple facebook-like app made with Meteor

 Here come Socialite.
-It implements classic features from facebook-like networks, including:
+It implements classic features from facebook-like social networks, including:
 - Profile
 - Pictures
 - Friends
-- Messenging system
+- Messaging system

-It is mostly a prototype and has little out-of-the-box features.
-It is meant to be extended and tuned to fit one's need.
+It is mostly a prototype.
 This project is mostly for my own amusement, and because I wanted to play with the [Meteor](http://meteor.com) platform.

 ## How to run